HNT Price Oracles

 Who are the HNT Price Oracles?

-The HNT Oracle price feeds are supplied by a group of nine (9) Oracles, composed of companies, organizations, and individuals.
+The HNT Oracle price feeds are supplied by a group of eleven (11) Oracles, composed of companies, organizations, and individuals.
 They are:

 We’ve chosen to keep the names of the individual feed contributors anonymous as it’s essential to prevent any external attempts at extortion or blackmail.
 The names of large companies and organizations that supply feeds, however, are public and it’s easier for them to combat potential attacks and bad actors.

-The current set of public keys for the nine HNT Price Oracles are (in no particular order):
+The current set of public keys for the eleven HNT Price Oracles are (in no particular order):

 Submitting an HNT Oracle Price